-This is just one of the many buyer psychology principles we’ll explore in this post, all of which will show that if you want to influence buyer behavior, you need to tap into the basic, primal ways we make decisions and use a few unconventional tactics to get unconventional results.
+This is just one of the many buyer psychology principles we’ll explore in this post, all of which will show that if you want to influence buyer behavior, you need to tap into the basic, primal ways we make decisions.
+Here are a few unconventional tactics that get unconventional results.

 1. The Ben Franklin Effect

 The great American inventor and statesman discovered this psychological bias after a rival turned, seemingly out of nowhere, into a friend.
 All Franklin had done to inspire his enemy to like him was this: he asked to borrow a rare book from the man.

 When we do favors for people, for some reason we feel the need to rationalize our good deed by telling ourselves we did it because we like the person.